jaranta/md-tiede-fi/README.md

+# Personal fork of Hyde

+Changes introduced:

+* Fixed problems with baseurls (open pull requests, may already be fixed)
+* Made version and github information optional
+* Added support for an optional sidebar background image

 # Hyde

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.